IQVIA-ML/TreeParzen.jl/README.md

 a more complex way, using callbacks, controlling termination, optimising after N suggestions, continuing iterating if solution is not satisfactory, and so on.

+One should call `Graph.checkspace(space)` prior to using `ask` -- to avoid inefficiency of repeatedly checking the space is valid for each ask the user is required to do this themselves.

 A basic example:
 ```julia
 using TreeParzen